williamhorning/williamhorning/content/lightning/framework/hello-world.md

 ## adding platform plugins

 Lightning supports multiple platforms via plugins.
-You can add support for Discord, Guilded, Revolt, and Telegram.
+You can add support for Discord, Guilded, Stoat, and Telegram.
 To add a platform plugin, you'll need to do three steps:

 1. Import the plugin package